Delayed Rewards Calibration via Reward Empirical Sufficiency: Introduction

-In this paper, we formulate an purify-trained classification mechanism to extract empirical sufficient conditions of acquiring desired environmental signals as positive rewards.
-We refer to this extraction formulation as an Empirical Sufficient Condition Extractor (ESCE) to fairly assign delayed rewards to corresponding states.
-In so doing, we first propose to identify empirical sufficient states with a classification mechanism.
-To train the classifier with partially labeled data, we label the state vectors with predefined matched environmental signals.
-Then, we proposed to train the classifier with two stages, wherein a novel purified training process is conducted.
-In addition to existing value-based estimation, the ESCE provides concrete and objective predictions.
-We equip Asynchronous Advantage Actor Critic (A3C)~\citep{DBLP:conf/icml/MnihBMGLHSK16} agents with the ESCE and measure the performance on six Atari games, most of which have delayed discrete rewards.
-We examine the extraction correctness by formulating different reward functions, and further track the accuracy/recall changes of ESCE on the fly.
+We equip Deep Q-Networks (DQN)~\cite{DBLP:journals/corr/MnihKSGAWR13} and Asynchronous Advantage Actor Critic (A3C)~\cite{DBLP:conf/icml/MnihBMGLHSK16} agents with the ESCE and measure the performance on multiple prevalent games, most of which have delayed discrete rewards.
+We examine the extraction correctness by tracking the reward obtaining, and further record the accuracy/recall changes of ESCE on the fly.
 The results show the agents guided by the proposed empirical efficiency achieve significant improvements in convergence, especially in the scenarios with delayed rewards.
-Furthermore, we constructively modify the environment to render the rewards even to be more delayed, termed as \textit{hindsight rewards} settings.
+Furthermore, we constructively modify the environment to render the rewards to be even more delayed, termed as \textit{hindsight rewards} settings.
 The results show that the calibrated rewards are able to lead agents to acquire well-learned target policies even if in the hindsight rewards scenarios.
 In addition to quantitative experiments, we screenshot the identified sufficient states, showing the high similarity of calibrated rewards received with human's perceptions.
 Our contributions can be summarized as follows:

 \begin{itemize}

 \item We introduce a model to extract empirical sufficient conditions from classification perspective, where we propose to significantly reduce the uncertainty with purified training scheme.